 Basic Philosophy regarding Corporate Governance

-In this environment, the Group positions the era starting from 2017 as the second inaugural period and is drastically changing its management system, etc. Aiming to be the Asia’s top “comprehensive test solution company,” we are striving to further improve our competitive edge, mainly in debugging services in our major business, entertainment.
+In this environment, the Group positions the era starting from 2017 as the second inaugural period and is drastically changing its management system, etc. Aiming to be "the Asia’s No.1 comprehensive testing solution provider,” we are striving to further improve our competitive edge, mainly in debugging services in our major business, entertainment.
 In the enterprise business, which we position as a growth field, we are seeking business expansion mainly in system testing services to cultivate it as our secondary source of revenue.

 We aim to further enhance company value by undertaking company activities that earn the trust of our stakeholders—including shareholders, customers, business partners, employees, and the local community.
 To achieve this, from the position of overseeing Group management, we develop Group management policies and management strategies in the second inaugural period, allocate resources, and provide management guidance at subsidiaries and the like that are operating companies.
 In this way, we comply with laws and social norms, and will continue to ensure management transparency and promote management efficiency.